maka00/recorder/Readme.md

 * For the recording the [hlssink3](https://gstreamer.freedesktop.org/documentation/hlssink3/hlssink3.html?gi-language=rust#hlssink3) element is used.
 This element is used to create a hls playlist file and a series of video chunks.
 * For the overlay the [wpesrc](https://gstreamer.freedesktop.org/documentation/wpe/wpesrc.html?gi-language=rust) is used.
 This element can read from a headless browser and display the video with an overlay.
 The actual overlay server was implemented by https://github.com/moschopsuk/Roses-2015-CasparCG-Graphics with some adaption from [here](https://github.com/Igalia/wpe-graphics-overlays/tree/1e23f781adef05d6d2f291d9bb67c28f9bb9b2f1).
 It gives a nice http frontend to dynamically create overlays.
+In this sample it is reachable at http://localhost:3000/admin.

 ## Issues during the implementation
 * The hlssink3 element only creates playlist entries with fully created chunks.
 So if the chunk size is 6 seconds, the playlist file is updated every 6 seconds.